 Muir et al. (1999) showed that that daily survival rates for marked hatchery-origin Chinook fry (c.
 80mm FL) released into the Snake River was c.
 98.2% per day.
 Although conditions in the Nooksack are probably less hostile than the highly regulated (i.e., dammed) Snake River, it is still reasonable to assume that some mortality occurs between release sites and the Lummi screw trap.
-Mortality of Chinook released into the Nooksack River might be due to handling stress, disease (perhaps exacerbated by stress), starvation, predation, or stranding in off-channel habitat when river waters drop suddenly after high-flow conditions.
+Mortality of Chinook released into the Nooksack River might be due to handling stress, disease (perhaps exacerbated by stress), starvation, predation, or stranding in off-channel habitat when river waters drop suddenly after highflow conditions.
 None of the methods used in this analysis explicitly allow for smolt mortality.
 Actual recapture rates of marked hatchery smolts will be slightly higher than we report because we are assuming that no smolts die before reaching the trap site and our estimates of production may be slightly biased too high as a consequence.
+At an average residence time of 16 days with a daily mortality rate of 0.9% (half of that calculated by Muir et al., 1999) you would expect around 13.5% of the marked hatchery smolts would perish before passing the trap site.
+This would mean that our recapture rate for 2006 was actually 0.57% instead of 0.5%, and the YCCE instantaneous catch efficiency would change from 2.32% to 2.68% and the ACCE instantaneous catch efficiency would increase to 2.97%.
+It turn, this would reduce the bias of the YCCE and ACCE methods to 20% and 9% respectively.
+Although wild-origin estimates would not be affected by this change, (results from these two methods are adjusted for bias), such a change would reduce ACRM estimate of wild-production to 106,571 smolts in 2006.
+Thus, it seems that the ACRM estimate method is most sensitive to a faulty assumption of no mortality between release and recapture.

 Another possible bias could arise if some of the hatchery-origin fish had not moved downstream past the trap site by the end of sampling.
 In other words, some hatchery fish might over-winter in the river and outmigrate as yearlings the following year.
-Arguing against this hypothesis is the fact that no ad-clipped yearling Chinook smolts have ever been caught in the screw trap (except when clipped yearlings were also released upstream that same year).
+Arguing against this hypothesis is the fact that no ad-clipped or tagged yearling Chinook smolts have ever been caught in the screw trap (except when clipped/tagged yearlings were also released upstream that same year).
 However, the number of yearling Chinook caught in the trap is typically very small (10-30 fish per year) so the chances of catching a marked yearling would be very low even if they were present in the river.
-Interestingly, two adipose-clipped yearling Chinook were caught in beach seines in the Nooksack Estuary in 2003.
+Interestingly, two adiposeclipped yearling Chinook were caught in beach seines in the Nooksack Estuary in 2003.
 If these fish were released into the Nooksack as zero-age chinook then we may have an indication that some hatchery fish may over-winter either in the river or in the estuary.
 However, the possibility also exists that these yearling Chinook could have been released elsewhere and were simply migrating along the shore from their release site, and happened to be caught as they passed the Nooksack estuary.
 No further information is available to evaluate the likelihood or proportion of hatchery fish that could be accounted for in this way.